Policy on the use of LexisNexis law school educational IDs

 - other purposes determined in the sole discretion of LexisNexis, such as the Graduate ID Program

-Students must be enrolled in a JD or LLM program or be a part of a LexisNexis approved pre-law or graduate program.
+Students must be enrolled in a JD or LLM program or be a part of a LexisNexis approved pre-law, graduate or a program sponsored by the law school.

 Except as related to the Summer Access program as described below, “Academic purposes” do not include research conducted for a law firm, corporation or other entity (other than a professor or law school) that is paying the student to conduct said research or that is passing along the costs of said research to a third party.
 These are deemed “commercial purposes”.